mt-inside/go-openrgb/protocol.md

 This version number isn't in normal wire messages.
 * You can read the server's version with the separate _GetProtocolVersion_ command.
-* Your client doesn't report or negotiate its version with the server; you just have to see which version the server expects and send that.
-Because request messages don't contain the verion, the server blindly attempts to unpack the bytes you send into its structures.
+* Your client doesn't report or negotiate its version with the server; you just have to see which version the server expects and send that schema, again without a version field.

+> Because request messages don't contain the verion, the server blindly attempts to unpack the bytes you send into its structures.
 If you've sent the wrong version (or just malformed the request), random stuff will happen, possibly even dangerous things involving writing to memory and controller flash.

 ## Headers
 For both request and response, each message's first 16 bytes are a common header format, as follows:

 ```
-magic = "ORGB" : 4  # Trivia: OpenRGB's port number, 6742, are the digits corresponding to "ORGB" on a phone keypad.
+magic = "ORGB" : 4  # Trivia: OpenRGB's port number, 6742, is the digits corresponding to "ORGB" on a phone keypad.
 device id : 4
 command id : 4
 body length : 4